 Step 2a: Click on the link “Add content > Submission for award” in the navigation menu.

-Step 2b: Make sure the thesis/dissertation have already been added to the site.
+Step 2b: Make sure the thesis/dissertation has already been added to the site.

 A drop-down list allows you to select a thesis to nominate.
 The thesis must have already been added to the site.
 A list of all theses is available here.
 If it is not yet present, add it yourself by clicking here.